 Programming and Communications Committee Job Description

-The Operations, Programming, and Communications and Publications Committee, along with the staff editor, consulting managing editor, and the Student Editor, is responsible for administrative oversight of the Division’s publications and communications, including the Before the Bar blog and its flagship magazine, Student Lawyer.
+The Operations, Programming, and Communications and Publications Committee, along with the staff editor, consulting managing editor, and the Student Editor, is responsible for administrative oversight of the Division’s publications and communications, including the the Student Lawyer blog and its flagship magazine, Student Lawyer.
 This committee will also assist the staff with Law Student Division operations such as administration of grant funds and work with Caucus leaders to facilitate development of relevant programming and content.

 - Working with staff and students to facilitate content development;

 - Working with caucuses to implement content for online resources and in person meetings;